 English 6 - Laura Coker-Garcia - This yearlong course (28 weeks) focuses on reading comprehension in both literature and informational texts, vocabulary enhancement, and increasing students' ability to write for a variety of purposes.
 The course incorporates high-interest literature, reader's theater, creative projects, and authentic writing tasks- including a year-long pen pal project and a persuasive novel presentation- to engage students academically.
 Timely completion of all assignments, diligent effort, and time spent outside of class will be required.
-Textbooks: Vocabulary from Classical Roots Book 6, The Writing Handbook, The Lightening Thief, Fever 1793, and two additional novels.

-Time: Tuesdays; 10:45-12:15 pm Dates: 8/29-12/5/23 and 1/9-4/16/24 Cost: \$775; After 7/4 \$800
+Textbooks: Vocabulary from Classical Roots Book 6, The Writing Handbook, The Lightening Thief, The Watsons go to Birmingham-1963 by Christopher Paul Curtis, and two additional novels.
+Time: Tuesdays; 10:45-12:15 pm Dates: 8/27-12/3/24 and 1/7-4/15/25 Cost: \$775; After 7/4 \$800

-English 7 - Joanne Juren - Using a seminar approach to learning, English 7 will prepare students for English 8 or JTT 8.
+English 7 - Jessica Peterson - Using a seminar approach to learning, English 7 will prepare students for English 8 or JTT 8.
 This yearlong course (28-weeks) will cover grammar, vocabulary, literature, creative writing, and expository writing.
 Students will explore various paragraph types and the three-paragraph essay.
 The literature studied will focus on 2 novels, several short stories, and poetry.
 Textbooks: Bridge to Terabithia and Sign of the Beaver (novels), Writing Handbook, Jensen's Vocabulary, and Easy Grammar Plus TE.
 The teacher will recommend students from English 7 for either JTT 8 or English 8.
 These students will have first choice for JTT 8.
-Time: Tuesdays; 9-10:30 am Dates: 8/29-12/5/23 and 1/9-4/16/24 Cost: \$775; After 7/4 \$800
+Time: Tuesdays; 9-10:30 am Dates: 8/27-12/3/24 and 1/7-4/15/25 Cost: \$775; After 7/4 \$800

-English 8 - Rachel Anthony - Using a seminar approach to learning, English 8 will prepare students for high school English or JTT 9.
+English 8 - Sarah Silva - Using a seminar approach to learning, English 8 will help prepare students for high school and beyond.
 Seminar learning incorporates round table discussions to not only create more interest for the learners, but to enable them to learn from classmates through group interactive activities.
 Students will read short stories, non-fiction, poetry, and 3 novels.
-Through a variety of fun activities, students will discuss the literature, write about it, and create interesting projects to show off what they have learned.
+Through a variety of fun activities, students will discuss literature, write about it, and create interesting projects to show what they have learned.
 Students will write various short 8-15 sentence essays and learn how to construct the longer 4 and 5-paragraph essays.
 Grammar instruction will be integrated into the feedback on student writing and taught explicitly when needed.
 Study skill tips will enable students to learn how to study for vocabulary tests, how to annotate reading selections, and how to prepare for class discussions.
-The teacher will recommend interested and qualified students for JTT 9.
-Textbooks: The Writing Handbook, Vocabulary from Classical Roots, Book A; The Pearl, Rosemary Sutcliff's Iliad and Odyssey.
-The teacher will provide the short stories, non-fiction readings, and poetry.
-Time: Mondays; 9-10:30 Dates: 8/28-12/11/23 and 1/8-4/15/24 Cost: \$775; After 7/4 \$800 Note: Our high school English classes require that the student know how to write a 5-paragraph essay.
+The teacher will recommend interested and qualified students for English 9 or JTT 9.
+Textbooks: The Writing Handbook, Vocabulary from Classical Roots, Book A; The Pearl, The Bronzo Bow, and Redwall.
+Time: Wednesdays; 1:00-2:30 pm Dates: 8/28-12/4/24 and 1/8-4/16/25 Cost: \$775; after 7/4 \$800 Note: Our high school English classes require that the student know how to write a 5-paragraph essay.
 We teach this skill in English 8 and The Five-paragraph Essay Workshop in the summer.